cpti372/cpti372.github.io/_posts/2017-11-26-getting-started.md

 ---
 # Bula!

 Bula is the most common word in Fijian language.
-It is same with "Hello".
+It is same with "Hello" in English.
 <p align="center" width="200" height="200"><a href="http://www.southpacificweddings.com.au/wp-content/uploads/2018/12/Bula-Fiji2.jpg"><img src="http://www.southpacificweddings.com.au/wp-content/uploads/2018/12/Bula-Fiji2.jpg" type="image"></a></p>

 Today, I am going to introduce one of my colleagues from Fiji islands.
 Maria, 2021 cohort of GBJ, is from Fiji Islands.
 She is the business editor working at [Fiji Sun](https://fijisun.com.fj/) based in Suva,Fiji.
 Through this interview, I can get much closer to her and I hope the interview below will be pefect for understanding who is she.